 Lowest public out-of-state school: University of the District of Columbia, $22,402

 Highest public out-of-state school: The University of Connecticut, $57,852

 Worried about your college tuition?
 Learn more about student loans

 Ways to reduce your law school debt

-The cost of law school is high, you can reduce the amount you have to borrow to pay for the cost of course, as well as reduce the cost of your loans.
+The cost of law school is high; you can reduce the amount you have to borrow to pay for the price, of course, as well as reduce the value of your loans.
 Here are a few ways to minimize your law school debt, before and after you attend school:

-Explore law school scholarship as much as you can to have thorough ways of reduction in cost of law school and grants to pay for law school without debt.
+Explore law school scholarship as much as you can to have thorough methods of reduction in the cost of law school and grants to pay for law school without debt.

 Work part-time during college to reduce the amount of financial aid you need.

 Unfortunately, there can be a lot of confusion around what options are available for student loan borrowers.
-By going through the above-mentioned data you can find useful information that what you need to do for lower your payments and make them more manageable.
+By going through the data as mentioned above, you can find useful information about what you need to do to lower your payments and make them more manageable.

-Before you choose a plan of action it is important to understand the benefits you might get.
-It is important to keep in mind the extra payments you will have to pay over time.
-While lowering payments can feel like a quick win, it can also have long term consequences.
-Choose wisely
+Before you choose a plan of action, it is vital to understand the benefits you might get.
+It is essential to keep in mind the extra payments you will have to pay over time.
+While lowering fees can feel like a quick win, it can also have long term consequences.
+Choose wisely!